 The material below includes information from the U.S. Department of State (DOS), U.K. Foreign & Commonwealth Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

-Low risk of violent crime (armed robbery, sexual assault, and murder) and risk of petty crime exist throughout the country, mainly in urban areas (including areas frequented by foreigners).
+Low risk of violent crime (armed robbery and sexual assault) and moderate risk of petty crime exist throughout the country, mainly in areas frequented by tourists, including bars and pubs, Piccadilly Circus, Trafalgar Square, and Leicester Square, underground pedestrian walkways, and on public transportation.

 Protests and demonstrations occur throughout the country, especially in Northern Ireland, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.